HEIDELBERG µPG 101 LASER WRITER

 Lithography Materials and Processing Capabilities

-The µPG works with a laser wavelength of either 405 nm or 375 nm (UV option).
-To do lithographic exposures, the photosensitive coating of the substrates has to be chosen according to the wavelength used and the intended application.
-Standard substrates for masks are chromium coated plates of float glass or quartz (depending on the requirements concerning temperature stability) with anti-reflection layer (e.g., chromium-oxide), or silicium wafers.
+The µPG laser wavelength is 405 nm.
+To use direct lithographic exposures, the photosensitive coating of the substrates has to be chosen according to the wavelength used and the intended application.
+Standard substrates for masks are chromium coated plates of float glass or quartz (depending on the requirements concerning temperature stability) with anti-reflection layer (e.g., chromium-oxide), or silicon wafers.
 Recommended photoresist coatings are: